Arunava-Barua/mobility-backend/README.md

 - Custom Move modules for collateral management:
   - `create_collateral_proof`: Creates a new collateral proof object
   - `attest_btc_deposit`: Attests Bitcoin deposit data to a collateral proof
+  - `withdraw_btc`: Initiates a Bitcoin withdrawal

+## Bitcoin Integration

+The service integrates with the Bitcoin blockchain using:
+- `bitcoinjs-lib` for transaction creation and signing
+- Blockstream API for transaction verification and UTXO management
+- Transaction fee estimation based on current network conditions
+- UTXO selection algorithm for optimizing transaction fees
+- Comprehensive address validation and security checks

 ## License